tobspr-games/shapez2-modding-api/README.md

+Shapez Shifter is an official mod developed by tobspr, open to community contributions, aimed to facilitate mod creation for shapez 2.
+Check our example mods [here](https://github.com/tobspr-games/shapez2-mod-samples)

 We recommend using and contributing to the Shapez Shifter project for sharing common mod functionality.
-The Shapez Shifter API is responsible for:
+The API is responsible for:

 - Facilitating methods patching
 - Offering an API that sits in-between the shapez 2 source code and the mods.
 This allows supporting a backwards-compatible API where mods have compatibility with the game for longer and source changes do not immediately break existing mods